silinternational/idp-pw-api-passwordstore-google/README.md

    <http://admin.google.com/> and, under Security, Advanced, Manage API Client
    Access, grant your Client ID access to the following scope:
    `https://www.googleapis.com/auth/admin.directory.user`
+7. Set up a delegated admin account in Google Apps, authorized to make changes to users.
+You will use that email address as the value for an env. var.
-7. See the `local.env.dist` file to know what environment variables to provide when using this library.
+8. See the `local.env.dist` file to know what environment variables to provide when using this library.